ammvitor/Peppr/README.md

 # Peppr
-Peppr - Automated pipeline for peptide geneartion, docking and scoring
+Peppr - Automated pipeline for peptide generation, docking and scoring